cortexlabs/cortex/docs/applications/resources/data-types.md

 # Data Types

-Data types are used in configuration files to help validate data and ensure your Cortex application is functioning as expected.
+Data types are used in configuration files to help validate data and ensure your Cortex deployment is functioning as expected.

 ## Raw Column Types